lizhanmit/learning-notes/aws-note/aws-note.md

 - As a web hosting server.
 - Be good for any type of "processing" activity such as encoding and transcoding.

+T2 microsize type of EC2 instance: 1 virtual CPU, 1 GB RAM.

+### Amazon Machine Image (AMI)

+The first step to launch an EC2 instance is to select an AMI.

 ---